mbecker20/komodo/docsite/docs/deploy-containers/configuration.md

-# configuration
+# Configuration

-## choose the docker image
+## Choose the docker image

 There are two options to configure the docker image to deploy.

-### attaching a monitor build
+### Attaching a Monitor build
-If the software you want to deploy is built by monitor, you can attach the build directly to the deployment.
+If the software you want to deploy is built by Monitor, you can attach the build directly to the deployment.

-By default, monitor will deploy the latest available version of the build, or you can specify a specific version using the version dropdown.
+By default, Monitor will deploy the latest available version of the build, or you can specify a specific version using the version dropdown.

-Also by default, monitor will use the same docker account that is attached to the build in order to pull the image on the periphery server.
+Also by default, Monitor will use the same docker account that is attached to the build in order to pull the image on the periphery server.
 If that account is not available on the server, you can specify another available account to use instead, this account just needs to have read access to the docker repository.

-### using a custom image
+### Using a custom image
 You can also manually specify an image name, like `mongo` or `mbecker2020/random_image:0.1.1`.

-If the image repository is private, you can select an available docker account to use to pull the image.
+If the image repository is private, you can still select an available docker account to use to pull the image.

-## configuring the network
+## Configuring the network

 One feature of docker is that it allows for the creation of [virtual networks between containers](https://docs.docker.com/network/).
 Monitor allows you to specify a docker virtual network to connect the container to, or to use the host system networking to bypass the docker virtual network.